d-bl/GroundForge/docs/help/index.md

 Help pages in the side bar explain more in-depth subjects.
 The following section discusses a versatile traditional pattern.

-Add foot sides to a small strip of a pattern to get a braid.
+Playing with stitches in a braid is also possible.
+Just add foot sides to a small strip of a pattern.

 <a name="BK-31"></a>